OkeBahnsen/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD Candidate in Political Science at the [Graduate School of Economic and Social Sciences (GESS)](https://gess.uni-mannheim.de/) at the University of Mannheim and a research associate at the [Mannheim Centre for European Social Research (MZES)](https://www.mzes.uni-mannheim.de/d7/en).
 My substantial research focuses on **coalition politics** and **electoral behavior**, where I am especially interested in pre-electoral coalition politics and how it affects electoral behavior.
 Methodologically, I am interested in **experimental research** both in the laboratory and in large-scale population-based surveys.
-Also, I am engaged in **agent-based modeling** which I utilize in order to study party competition or opinion dynamics.
+Also, I am engaged in **agent-based modeling** which I utilize in order to study party competition and opinion dynamics.